pagkly/Zed/Investopedia3/Diversification.md

 Diversification
 ## What Is Diversification?

-Diversification is a [risk management](https://www.investopedia.com/terms/r/riskmanagement.asp) strategy that mixes a wide variety of investments within a portfolio.
+Diversification is a [[risk management]](https://www.investopedia.com/terms/r/riskmanagement.asp) strategy that mixes a wide variety of investments within a portfolio.
 A diversified portfolio contains a mix of distinct asset types and investment vehicles in an attempt at limiting exposure to any single asset or risk.
 The rationale behind this technique is that a portfolio constructed of different kinds of assets will, on average, yield higher long-term returns and lower the risk of any individual holding or security.

 ## The Basics of Diversification

-Diversification strives to smooth out unsystematic risk events in a portfolio, so the positive performance of some investments neutralizes the [negative performance](https://www.investopedia.com/terms/n/negative-return.asp) of others.
-The benefits of diversification hold only if the securities in the portfolio are not perfectly [correlated](https://www.investopedia.com/terms/c/correlation.asp)—that is, they respond differently, often in opposing ways, to market influences.
+Diversification strives to smooth out unsystematic risk events in a portfolio, so the positive performance of some investments neutralizes the [[negative performance]](https://www.investopedia.com/terms/n/negative-return.asp) of others.
+The benefits of diversification hold only if the securities in the portfolio are not perfectly [[correlated]](https://www.investopedia.com/terms/c/correlation.asp)—that is, they respond differently, often in opposing ways, to market influences.

 Studies and mathematical models have shown that maintaining a well-diversified portfolio of 25 to 30 stocks yields the most cost-effective level of risk reduction.
 The investing in more securities generates further diversification benefits, albeit at a drastically smaller rate.

 ### Key Takeaways

--   Diversification is a strategy that mixes a [wide variety](https://www.investopedia.com/terms/w/wide-variety.asp) of investments within a portfolio.
+-   Diversification is a strategy that mixes a [[wide variety]](https://www.investopedia.com/terms/w/wide-variety.asp) of investments within a portfolio.
 -   Portfolio holdings can be diversified across asset classes and within classes, and also geographically—by investing in both domestic and foreign markets.
 -   Diversification limits portfolio risk but can also mitigate performance, at least in the short term.